Kate Dudding, Storyteller Photo of Kate Dudding, Storyteller

 Kate's Bio

-Here are ten news articles about Kate and her storytelling activities.
+Here are some news articles about Kate and her storytelling activities.

 Kate's diverse background, B.A. in Psychology and French, M.S. in Computer Science, over 30 years experience in the computer industry (including two patents: System and Method for Prompt-Radiology Image Screening Service Via Satellite, and Method for Automated Web Site Maintenance Via Searching) plus the many storytelling workshops and conferences she has attended, give an interdisciplinary flavor to many of her stories.

-As a member of the Advocacy Committee of the National Storytelling Network, Kate has created two web sites:
+As a member of the Advocacy Committee of the National Storytelling Network, Kate created this website:

-Kate is a producer of: Story Sundays, a storytelling dinner series for adults, now in its tenth season, with over 4,700 listeners; and Word Plays, a new storytelling series for adults at a performing arts center.
-Kate has been a producer of Tellabrations '97 - '99, '01 -'08, which drew audiences of 200-400 adults.
+Kate is a producer of: Word Plays, a storytelling series for adults at a performing arts center.
+Kate has been a producer of Tellabrations '97 - '99, '01 -'19, which drew audiences of 120-400 adults.
+Kate was a producer of Story Sundays, a storytelling dinner series for adults, which ran for 19 seasons, with over 8,000 listeners.

-In addition, Kate is a member of the Saratoga County Arts Council.
+In addition, Kate is a member of Saratoga Arts.

 8 Sandalwood Drive kate@katedudding.com